KalinaBujko/Detective_Game_UE5_Showcase/README.md

-#  Detective Willson Helberg – Personal Contribution Showcase
+Detective Willson Helberg – Narrative & Gameplay Contribution This repository presents a curated selection of narrative systems, gameplay blueprints, and design samples from Detective Willson Helberg – a narrative-driven detective game developed over 2 years in a 15-person team using Unreal Engine 5.

-This repository contains selected assets, screenshots, and code samples from the Unreal Engine 5 project **Detective Willson Helberg** — a narrative-driven detective game developed over the course of 2 years by a 15-person team.
+My Role – Narrative Systems & Gameplay Design

-##  My Role
+As a Narrative Designer & Gameplay Programmer, I was responsible for:

-As a **gameplay programmer**, I was responsible for:
+Designing branching quest structures with player choice and conditional logic

-- Implementing NPC AI behaviors
+Implementing dialogue triggers, journal entries, and in-world storytelling systems

-- Creating and integrating UI elements
+Creating immersive UI elements reflecting quest progress and emotional states

-- Scripting quest logic and interactions
+Scripting systemic NPC behaviors and interactions (Blueprints + EQS)

-- Adding sound effects and feedback
+Adding SFX and feedback loops to enhance emotional storytelling

-- Collaborating via Perforce with the development team
+Maintaining collaborative workflow via Perforce

-##  Repository Contents
+🗂What’s Included

-This repository includes:
+This repository contains:

--  Screenshots from the project
+Screenshots and short clips from key scenes

--  Blueprints related to AI and UI systems
+Blueprint examples of dialogue and quest flow logic

--  Sample quest logic and trigger setups
+Trigger setups, conditionals, and systemic NPC reactions

--  Visual examples of implemented systems
+UI widgets for journal entries and player feedback

--  Documentation of my workflow and contributions
+Workflow notes and commentary on narrative design decisions

-> **Note:** Due to project ownership and team collaboration in Perforce, only my personal contributions are included here.
+Note: As the full project was developed collaboratively via Perforce, only my personal contributions are showcased here.

 ##  Video Showcase